ashleymoogle/test-angular/README.md

 It's going to install yarn (global) and some packages, including a ton of webpack stuff.

-Choose between React or Angular and let it install a full set of usefull libs for your chosen framework !
+Choose between React or Angular and let it install a full set of useful libs for your chosen framework !

 ```
 yarn run build